 Without further delay, here are my own Berlin Bike Rules.

 Wear a helmet and always have bike lights

 For me, a helmet is a way of making my cycling experience a little bit safer.
-I know some people that say that a helmet is not a necessity, but I continue using it.
-And the scratches I got on it, this past Sunday, work as proof that I should wear it all the time.
+Some people say a helmet is unnecessary, but I continue using it.
+And the scratches I got on it this past Sunday prove that I should wear it all the time.

 Bike lights are even more necessary.
-But it seems like a lot of people like to ignore it and ride through Berlin without any way of making people know there is a bike on the road at night.
+But it seems like many people like to ignore it and ride through Berlin without making people know there is a bike on the road at night.
 It’s even worse during winter since the days are shorter, and it gets darker earlier.

 I keep seeing people with those disposable lights that don’t also work well enough and others without any light, and I wonder If those people know how dangerous this can be.

 Bike lights are essential to everyone who wants to cycle through Berlin; I believe it’s also required by law.